Spencer Smith (musician): Panic! at the Disco (2004–2015)

 In 2009, founding member and guitarist Ryan Ross and bassist Jon Walker left the band, leaving Smith and vocalist Brendon Urie as the sole remaining members.
 Smith completed work on Panic! at the Disco's third studio album Vices & Virtues with bandmate Brendon Urie, which was released in March 2011.
 Prior to the release of Vices & Virtues, Smith co-starred with Brendon Urie in a seven-minute short film, called The Overture, directed by Shane Drake.
 The short film addressed the departure of two former Panic! at the Disco members, founding member and guitarist Ryan Ross and bassist Jon Walker.

+Smith performing at the When We Were Young Festival in 2025.

 In an April 2011 interview with Blogcritics, Smith revealed plans to expand Panic! at the Disco from the current duo with the addition of new band members saying, "We knew it would be just me and Brendon, but we have also left the option open to work with other people."
 Smith also stated that being on tour is his favorite part of the musical process, though that would be impossible without work in the recording studio.

 On August 2, 2013, he released an open letter to his fans, coming clean about his battle with alcohol and prescription pills.
 On August 7, 2013, Brendon Urie announced via the band's website that Smith would no longer be taking part in the tour, stating that "He is away getting the help that he needs."
 On April 2, 2015, Smith announced his departure from Panic! at the Disco due to his addictions.

 On October 18, 2025, Smith made a surprise appearance at When We Were Young to perform "I Write Sins Not Tragedies" with Panic! at the Disco.
 The show commemorated the 20th anniversary of A Fever You Can't Sweat Out, and marked Smith's first performance with the band in 12 years.